-These regulations shall come into operation on the day on which the Soil and Land Conservation Amendment Act 1990 comes into operation 1.
+These regulations shall come into operation on the day on which the Soil and Land Conservation Amendment Act 1990 comes into operation.

-3. Definition
+3. Remuneration

-In these regulations, unless the contrary intention appears —

-member means a member of the Council other than a member who is an officer of the Public Service of the State.

-4. Remuneration of Council members

-The fees payable —
+For the purposes of section 10(1) of the Act, the remuneration to be received by each member of the Council is the remuneration (if any) determined from time to time by the Minister, on the recommendation of the Public Sector Commissioner, for that member.

+[Regulation 3 inserted: SL 2021/48 r.
+4.]

+4. Travelling allowances

-(a) to the member who is Chairman of the Council, in respect of each meeting of the Council that the Chairman attends —
+For the purposes of section 10(1) of the Act, the travelling allowances to be received by each member of the Council